TRIQS/tprf/README.md

-# *TPRF*: a Two-Particle Response Function tool box for TRIQS
+# *TPRF*: the Two-Particle Response Function tool box for TRIQS

 Copyright (C) 2017, H. U.R.
 Strand

-TPRF is a Triqs application containing various tools for working with two particle respnse functions.
+Copyright (C) 2018-2019, The Simons Foundation

-NB!
-TPRF is an early-stage development project use with care
+TPRF is a TRIQS application containing various tools for working with two particle response functions.

 For more information see the Documentation https://hugostrand.github.io/tprf/